CSE-UNR/CS333-activity1/README.md

 ## Requirements
 1. .py files for each class and the main driver which include each principles as described below
-2. a text document with you and your reflections on polymorphism and Python
+2. a text document with you and your partner's reflections on polymorphism and Python

 ### Encapsulation
 - Implement a simple Car class and a Bicycle class.